Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 I did the tests on hard floors and carpets for a more detailed overview of what to expect.

-One thing I’d like to point out for this vacuum is it does not have an active anti-tangle system, so keep your expectations in check.
+I want to point out that this vacuum does not have an active anti-tangle system, so keep your expectations in check.

 Hard floor